Critical gradient turbulence optimization toward a compact stellarator reactor concept

-In realistic geometry, the threshold is controlled by the extent of drift wells, {\em i.e.} the parallel connection length \Lpar, but this can be related to finite Larmor radius (FLR) stabilization as follows.
-Note that a toroidal mode must have a drift frequency $\od \propto k_\alpha$ that exceeds the parallel transit rate $\kpar v_{T} \sim \pi v_{T}/\Lpar$.
-Although this can always be satisfied by choice of $k_\alpha$, the increase of $k_\alpha$ comes at the cost of increasing $b = \kperp^2\rho^2$ as $\Lpar$ is reduced.
-Thus, to estimate the critical gradient, we simply determine the minimum value of $b$ for which the resonance condition is satisfied, {\em i.e.} that for which $\od \sim \pi v_{T}/\Lpar$, yielding $b_{min} = (\pi a |\bnabla \alpha| \Reff/\Lpar)^{2}$, and
+In realistic geometry, the threshold is controlled by the extent of drift wells, {\em i.e.} the parallel connection length \Lpar, but this can be related to finite Larmor radius (FLR) stabilization as follows: Note that a toroidal mode must have a drift frequency $\od \propto k_\alpha$ that exceeds the parallel transit rate $\kpar v_{T} \sim \pi v_{T}/\Lpar$.
+Although this can always be satisfied by choice of $k_\alpha$, the increase of $k_\alpha$ comes at the cost of increasing $b$ as $\Lpar$ is reduced.
+Thus, to estimate the critical gradient, we simply determine the minimum value of $b$ for which the resonance condition is satisfied, namely that for which $\od \sim \pi v_{T}/\Lpar$, yielding $b_{min} = (\pi a |\bnabla \alpha| \Reff/\Lpar)^{2}$, and

-with $F(b)$ defined as above.
-The quantities $\Reff$ and $\Lpar$ are in practice computed by identifying and searching the drift wells along a particular field line as presented in \cite{Roberg-Clark2022}, while $a|\bnabla \alpha|$ is evaluated at the center of the drift well, effectively approximating it as a constant.
-In the small-$b$ limit, $F(b)$ is dominated by the constant term $2.84$, close to the value of $2.66$ determined or assumed in other works \citep{Romanelli1989,Jenko2001,Roberg-Clark2022}, at least for the case $\tau=1$.
-In the large $b$ limit, which applies to the flux tubes of both W7-X and HSX, we find, ignoring the small constant $\simeq 0.04$, that the formula effectively predicts $a/L_{T,crit} \sim a^{2}|\bnabla \alpha|/\Lpar$.
+with $F(b)$ defined as above. $\Reff$ is determined by the peak of a quadratic fit to $K_{d}$ and $\Lpar$ by the distance between points where the sign of $K_{d}$ reverses \cite{Roberg-Clark2022} within a drift well of ``bad'' curvature, while $a|\bnabla \alpha|$ is evaluated at the center of the fitted drift well, effectively approximating it as a constant.
+In the small-$b$ limit, $F(b)$ is dominated by the constant term $2.84$, close to the value of $2.66$ in Eqn.~\ref{eqn:abscritgrad}, and as found other works \citep{Romanelli1989,Jenko2001,Roberg-Clark2022} for the case $\tau=1$.
+In the large $b$ limit, we find, ignoring the small constant $\simeq 0.04$, that the formula effectively predicts $a/L_{T,\text{crit}} \sim a^{2}|\bnabla \alpha|/\Lpar$.
 Perhaps unsurprisingly, then, the threshold for toroidal modes in this regime is dominated by both the gradient of the bi-normal coordinate (linked to expansion of surfaces as well as local magnetic shear \citep{Roberg-Clark2022a}) and the parallel connection length, which can be reduced by simply increasing the number of field periods in a configuration.
 Indeed, an experimental realization of this strategy can already be seen in the $10$ field-period LHD heliotron, whose favorable ITG turbulence properties relative to W7-X have been demonstrated \citep{Warmer2021a}.
-More generally, equation (\ref{eqn:crit}) can now be used to rapidly estimate the toroidal ITG threshold on a given magnetic field line.
+More generally, equations (\ref{eqn:abscritgrad}) and (\ref{eqn:crit}) can now be used to rapidly estimate the absolute and toroidal ITG thresholds on a given magnetic field line.